jesmaelnezhad/teaching-web/react/README.md

 		- `props` are always passed to the consutructor class and must be passed to `super`
 		- When `state` is changed, the component is re-rendered.
 Use `this.setState()` to change state.
 	- Lifecycle: mounting, updating, unmounting
+- Events
+- Forms (inputs and handlers)
+- Router
+- CSS and Sass styling